-I am a highly sensitive person (HSP).
+- I am a thrill seeking highly sensitive person (HSP) and a huge introvert.
 And very happy with that!

-I love reading books.
+- I love reading books.
 You know, the paper kind.
-We have a huuuge collection of books at home!
+We have a huge collection of books at home!
 I also buy a lot of personal growth books.
 Love them!

 Tell me more about you!

 Thank you so much for reading my story!
 Now you know a little bit more about me.
 I am very curious about you!
 What is your story?

 You can mail me at: email@example.com